Max Malins: Early life

-Club
+Club career

 Old Albanians

 During his time in the Senior academy Malins held dual registration with Old Albanian.
 He played 19 games for them with a high scoring rate of 11 points per game.
 His performance during the 2015/16 season aided significantly in returning the Old Albanians to National League 1 via the play-off mechanism.

 Saracens

 Malins made his first team debut in January 2017, coming on as a substitute against the Scarlets in the Anglo-Welsh Cup.
 Since then he has played 29 games across all competitions, with a particular focus in the Anglo-Welsh and international breaks, which caused the absence of Owen Farrell and Alex Lozowski.
 He has scored 104 points in these games.
 However while his try rate (7 in 29) has been high, his place-kicking success rate has been fairly low (63%).

 With reasonable success in his games in the 17/18 season, and an increased likelihood of both Saracens' first choice fly-halves missing games due to international duty, Malins was offered and accepted a two-year contract extension, to the end of the 2019/20 season.
 In March 2019, Malins scored all nine points for Saracens in their 9-23 defeat to the Northampton Saints in the final of the 2019 Premiership Rugby Cup.

+He helped Saracens win the Premiership title in 2023, scoring a try in the final as Saracens defeated Sale Sharks.

 Bristol

 He agreed a further contract extension which saw him join Bristol Bears on loan until the end of the 2020-21 season along with fellow teammate Ben Earl.
 In October 2020 Malins scored a try as Bristol defeated Toulon in the final of the European Rugby Challenge Cup.
-During his spell at Bristol Malins has played primarily at fullback and has a high try scoring rate of 11 tries from 11 starts (+2 appearances off the bench) as of 21/04/21.
+During his spell at Bristol, Malins played primarily at fullback and has a high try scoring rate of 11 tries from 11 starts (+2 appearances off the bench) as of 21/04/21.
+Malins returned to Bristol ahead of the 2023-24 Premiership Rugby season.

+Return to Saracens

+In February 2025, Saracens announced he would re-join the club from Bristol Bears following the conclusion of the 2024–25 season.
+In October 2025, he scored his first try in the league in his second stint with the club in a 50–17 victory against Bristol Bears.

-International
+International career

-U18
+England U18

 Malins' England Under-18 debut game occurred in February 2015, where he scored a try.
 He also participated in the victory against Scotland shortly afterwards.
 Malins was selected for the 3-month tour to South Africa by the U18 England team in the summer of 2015.
 The 3-month tour, as well as a number of regional games, had 3 primary games: the France U18 team and two games against South Africa U18.